Alternative Fuel Vehicles

 Bio Diesel is a form of diesel fuel manufactured from vegetable oils, animal fats, or recycled restaurant greases.
 It is safe, biodegradable, and produces less air pollutants than petroleum-based diesel.
 B20 is a mixture of 20 percent bio diesel and petroleum diesel.
 It can be used in most diesel engines.

-Electric Vehicles (EV) operate on electricity provided by a battery storage system.
-EV's require a charging station for the batteries.
-An electric motor(s) is used to move the vehicle.
+Electric Vehicles (EV) operate on electricity provided by a battery storage system and require the use of a charging station.

 Hybrid Electric Vehicles (HEV) combine electricity and a gasoline, diesel, E85, or FFV fueled engine.
 The engine is assisted by electrical power provided by a battery storage system.
 The engine is used to charge the batteries.
 Most models also use regenerative braking.

-- Light Duty Trucks and Medium Duty Passenger Vehicles operating on gasoline, diesel, or CNG – 390
+- Light Duty Trucks and Medium Duty Passenger Vehicles operating on gasoline, diesel, or CNG – <375; and